haiku/website/content/blog/pulkomandy/2021-07-10-haiku_activity_report_june_2021.md

 funding requests, it can be for buying some specific hardware, or negociating a paid contract if that allows you to spend more time working on Haiku or related things.
 You can also join our <a href="https://liberapay.org/Haiku">Liberapay team</a>
-to collect a part of the donations sent to the team, and make your Lierapay profile more visible to donators if they want to target you directly.
+to collect a part of the donations sent to the team, and make your Liberapay profile more visible to donators if they want to target you directly.
 You need an invitation to join the team, please contact one of the existing team members so they can invite you.